Did you know that your diet can affect how beautiful you are?

 What we eat affects many aspects of our appearance from weight to skin condition, hair, nails and the rate at which we age.
 In fact what you put inside your body has way more of a long-term and lasting affect on your skin condition than any creams you might use on the outside.
 The health of your skin is very much dependent on the nutrients it receives and feeding your skin from within is one of the most effective beauty ‘treatments’ you can do!

 Antioxidants protect all of our body cells, including those of the skin, from damage from the environment (smoke, pollution, stress, bad diet etc.) and the everyday ‘wear and tear’ that causes ageing.
 This damage is carried out by molecules known as ‘free radicals’ and the job of antioxidants is to literally ‘mop up’ free radicals to prevent them from causing harm.
+After a professional plastic surgery one must take care of what goes into the body as well, consulting a professional on post surgery procedure is a good idea.

 Antioxidants put the ‘super’ into ‘super-foods’ such as blueberries and dark chocolate and are one of the key reasons you are always told to eat your fruit and veg!
 Antioxidants are present in plants to protect the plants themselves from environmental damage (from things like the weather or insect attacks).
 When we eat the plants, these lovely protective properties are passed on to us!